 If you can save up 45 ounces before you go back to work, you’ll have about a three-day supply.
 But even having a one-day backup in the freezer is great!

 While you’re at work, make sure you pump often enough to replace your baby’s feedings and keep your supply up.
 If you rely on your freezer stash to make up the difference, your baby will get enough to eat, but your supply will gradually dwindle and eventually you’ll run out of your backup.

-With the BlueSmart Mia feeding tracker, you can get real-time updates about how much Baby is eating throughout the day, and even adjust your pumping accordingly so both of you are in sync.
+With the BlueSmart Baby Tracker app, you can track your baby's activities throughout the day, and even adjust your pumping accordingly so both of you are in sync.

 As difficult as it may be, try not to stress out about pumping.
 As long as you’re consistent, your body will adjust and you should be able to have enough on hand for your baby’s needs.
 If you can avoid it, don’t set alarms to wake up and pump.
 You’re probably sleep-deprived enough as it is!
 Rest whenever you can, and eat nutritious food to support your supply and keep your immune system strong.
 You can do it, Mama!